Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 .. note::

-   Address types specifying immutable fields or transitions of a contract are not supported.
+   Address types specifying immutable parameters or transitions of a contract are not supported.

 Assignability